Jasmine Gardosi

 workshops

 Jasmine leads workshops in schools and community settings.
 She runs regular school clubs as well as one-off day visits, and leads CPD training for teachers.
-She also specialises in running LGBTQ+ and creative sex education workshops for young people.
+She also specialises in running workshops exploring LGBTQ+ themes, beatbox poetry and performance.

 “Jasmine was immaculate in the way she planned, organised and prepared our workshop.
 She enthused the students and inspired them quickly.